nskins/boomer-central/README.md

 $ npm start
 ```

-With the app running, you can also run the test suite:
+If desired, run the test suite (ensure the server is not already running):

 ```bash
 $ npm test